-North Berkeley library reopens for in-person browsing, exploration
+North Branch library reopens for in-person browsing, exploration

 Though many of the visitors had been visiting the library throughout the pandemic to pick up and drop off books outside, they said the process of meandering through the stacks in person, and leaving space for discoveries, was a much-missed treat.

-Thirteen-year-old Maya Dang was systematically moving through the North Berkeley library on Friday and paused to talk to Berkeleyside with a heavy tote full of books, including multiple fantasy titles and J.R.R.
+Thirteen-year-old Maya Dang was systematically moving through the North Branch library on Friday and paused to talk to Berkeleyside with a heavy tote full of books, including multiple fantasy titles and J.R.R.
 Tolkien’s, “Return of the King.”
 The thick title is the final volume in the “Lord of the Rings” series, but she was unbothered by the fact that she hadn’t yet read the others.

 “I just got into reading more during the pandemic.
-There was nothing fun to do, and then I heard that the library was operating services again, to check out books,” Maya said.
+There was nothing fun to do, and then I heard that the library was operating services again, to check out books,” Dang said.
 She was excited when she got the email announcing the branch reopening — and she’ll be back soon.

 “I already have 23 books on hold,” she said proudly.

-Tess Mayer, the director of library services, had only been working at the library system for a couple months when the pandemic hit.
+Tess Mayer, the director of library services, had only been working at the library system for a couple of months when the pandemic hit.
 She was busy making sure the reopening was a smooth operation Friday, but said it was hard to not to get emotional seeing people in the building again.

 “It’s just so sweet,” Mayer said.
 “After over a year, it’s really a huge milestone.
 So it’s a happy day.”